 Diarrhea or Constipation – If there’s one thing that can wreck your day is having bathroom problems.
 I mean, seriously how happy are you when you’re constipated?
 Probably not very and can’t stop thinking about how crappy you feel.
 On the flip side, how much can you enjoy life when you’re spending most of it in the bathroom plagued by diarrhea?

 Depression: This may or may not surprise you but people who are prone to GI issues tend to be more depressed and anxious than healthy individuals.
-It's impossible to feel happy and content when you're miserable all the time due to digestive issues.
-Additionally gluten can impact serotonin levels in the gut as well as alter the microbiota that reside in there.
+It’s impossible to feel happy and content when you’re miserable all the time due to digestive issues.
+Additionally, gluten can impact serotonin levels in the gut as well as alter the microbiota that resides in there.

 Benefits of going gluten free

-No more brain fog: One nice side of going gluten free has been improved mental alertness - symptom many of struggle with and one that can hinder every day tasks.
+One nice side of going gluten free has been improved mental alertness – symptom many of struggle with and one that can hinder everyday tasks.

 Sadly, you are going to find a boatload of discouraging information on the internet citing that going gluten free is not good for you.
 The truth is many studies are actually funded by big food companies (yes, happens all the time).
 They certainly don’t want people investing in real food and stop buying packaged stuff.

 The other push in a similar vein is that you’re going to miss out on important whole grains.
 No, you are not.
 We as a species did not thrive on Wheat Thins and you shouldn’t need experts to tell you that.